 Your instructors may designate your course to participate in the Proactive Referral and Engagement (PRE) program.
 The purpose of this program is to give you early academic assistance and advice so that you succeed in this class.
-Therefore, your course instructor may share information about your class performance with the coordinator of this program, who may reach out to you via email or phone.
-Academic resources available to FSU students include one-on-one assistance with time management, developing a study plan, finding tutoring, and/or connecting with offices to support your success.
+Therefore, your instructor may share information about your course performance with the coordinator of this program, who may reach out to you via email, text, and/or phone.
+PRE program resources available to FSU students include meeting one-on-one to support time management, developing a study plan, finding course-based tutoring, and/or connecting with other campus resources and offices to support your success.